 Essay and seminar questions

-- Can popular protest be explained only in economic terms?
+- Can popular protest be explained solely in economic terms?

 - Was the English Rising of 1381 typical of popular rebellions in the Middle Ages?

-- To what extent was manorialism respoonsible for the English Rising of 1381?
+- To what extent was manorialism responsible for the English Rising of 1381?

 - Jean Froissart: on the Jacquerie, 1358

 - Froissart: Beginning of the English Peasants Revolt & Death of Sir Robert Salle in the English Peasants Revolt & King Richard punishes the rebels in Kent